Do Golf Ball Float? (Find Out Now!)

 Golf ball, Salty And Fresh Water

-Science can also be adopted to enable real golf balls to float.
+Science can also be adapted to enable real golf balls to float.
 A school experiment might be carried out to that effect.
 Just drip the real golf ball into a bowl containing freshwater, then continue adding salt until the ball floats.

 Frequently Asked Questions